large-scale-gxe-methods/GEM/README.md

 --exposure-names
      One or more column names in the phenotype file naming the exposure(s) to be included in interaction tests.
+     If no exposures are included, GEM will only perform the marginal test.

 --int-covar-names
      Any column names in the phenotype file naming the covariate(s) for which interactions should be included